scholz-lab/GlowTracker/docs/build_your_own.md

   </table>

 ## Lightpath - Filters and Dichroics <a name="filters"></a>
-    Note: In this section you will handle a lot of expensive filters and dichroic mirrors.
+In this section you will handle a lot of expensive filters and dichroic mirrors.
 It is helpful to have optical cleaning supplies handy in case you touch a lens or filter.
 Always touch optics at the edge, as smudges are hard to remove and will degrade your image quality.
 Filters and dichroics have a preferred direction, so please pay attention to the orientation you put them in.
 If you image quality is not ideal, and you see reflections or double-images, that may be due to a flipped filter.

 ### Filter cube 1 - Excitation light